verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

         virtualservices.json

 The script shows the `kubectl` and `helm` commands which are run.
 The basic structure, shown previously, is formed by running the command, `$ kubectl cluster-info dump --all-namespaces`, with additional data captured into that directory structure.

+To perform a dump of a cluster into a directory named `my-cluster-dump`:

+`$ sh k8s-dump-cluster.sh -d my-cluster-dump`

 ## Use the `verrazzano-analysis` tool